in The Beginning

 About mid-2015, the idea was tossed around that the guys might be interested in passing down the already-established cidery and business.
 While Ron's son, Ted, was pursuing geological-related work in Calgary with his girlfriend Lauren, they were both interested in the idea of running the cidery.
 Fast forward another year, when Ted and Lauren were finally ready to leave Calgary, move to Summerland, and learn the tricks and trades of making cider.

-In the fall of 2016, Ted and Lauren eagerly stepped in and immediately took to the slower-pace of life required for cider makers.
+In the fall of 2016, Ted and Lauren eagerly stepped in and immediately took to the "slower-pace of life" required for cider makers.
 That said, they're not totally on their own.
-Bob was relied on heavily with his endless cider knowledge, and was consulted for the actual production of the cider.
+Bob has been relied on heavily with his endless cider knowledge, and was initially consulted for the actual production of the cider.
 He still came by to check on the fermentation, to ensure everything is "going" as it should and to provide plenty of useful suggestions.
-Tom is probably still one of the friendliest and most recognizable faces of Summerland Heritage Cider Co., and has always been willing to give the shirt off his back.
-He was a huge help during the apple press, and continues to stop by for a cool glass of cider on occasion.
+Tom is probably still one of the friendliest and most recognizable faces of Summerland Heritage Cider, and has always been willing to give the shirt off his back.
+He was a huge help during their first apple press, and continues to stop by for a cool glass of cider on occasion.
 Ron, though retired from apple-farming, has anything but slowed down.
 As the father of Ted, he is still active in the business, but mostly in the back-end paperwork and tinkering sort of way.
 His presence and assistance makes everything that much easier, and allows Ted and Lauren to focus on other aspects of the business of making fabulous cider!